-- The suspension of international passenger flights, the suspension of issuance of visas on arrival and e-visas, and the suspension of already-issued visas, are extended until 31 January. - Myanmar's land borders are closed to foreign nationals. - Fast-lane routes are available for key business executives from certain countries (so far China, Japan and Malaysia) on urgent official or business assignments, supported by the relevant ministry.
-Key business travellers are required to: - Present a negative COVID-19 test result issued no more than 36 hours before boarding: - Quarantine in an approved facility for five days and then obtain a negative result in another test. - Generally, foreign national arrivals are required to: - Present documentary proof that they completed a 7-day self-quarantine in their country of origin. - o Present a negative COVID-19 test result issued no more than 72 hours prior to the date of travel before boarding any flight to Burma. - Quarantine on arrival in a government facility for 14 days then self-quarantine for another 7 days. - Undergo COVID-19 testing at the end of the government guarantine and at the end of the self-quarantine.
+- The suspension of international passenger flights, the suspension of issuance of visas on arrival and e-visas, and the suspension of already-issued visas, are extended until 30 June. - Land borders are closed to foreign nationals for both entry and exit. - Fast-lane routes are available for key business executives from certain countries on urgent official or business assignments, supported by the relevant ministry.
+Key business travellers are required to: - Obtain a consular entry visa. - Present a negative COVID-19 test result issued no more than 36 hours before boarding; - Quarantine in an approved facility for five days and then obtain a negative result in another test. - Generally, foreign national arrivals are required to: - Present a negative COVID-19 test result issued no more than 72 hours prior to the date of travel before boarding any flight to Myanmar. - Quarantine on arrival in a government facility for 7 days then self-quarantine for another 7 days. - Undergo COVID-19 testing at the end of the government quarantine and at the end of the self-quarantine.

-All immigration offices are open, operating as usual and accepting new and renewal applications for applicants already in Myanmar.
+• All immigration offices are open, operating as usual and accepting new and renewal applications for applicants already in Myanmar.

-- The period from 29 March until the lifting of the COVID-19 entry restrictions will be excluded when calculating whether a resident director meets the minimum residency requirement. - A private company must have at least one director who is ordinarily resident in 0 Myanmar.
+- The period from 29 March until the lifting of the COVID-19 entry restrictions will be excluded when calculating whether a resident director meets the minimum residency requirement. - A private company must have at least one director who is ordinarily resident in Myanmar.
 To qualify as "ordinarily resident", the person must reside in Myanmar for at least 183 days in each 12-month period. - Similarly, an overseas corporation registered with DICA must have an authorised officer who is ordinarily resident in Myanmar.
 It is not clear whether this temporary relief also applies in this scenario.